oddbird/sliiides/content/workshops/23-smashing-de/1-cascading.md

     with a ramp at the top
     and a small-to-large series of slots
   fit: contain
+- md: |
+    1. Is it marked as `!important`?
+    2. Who requested the style?
+    3. Does it come from the shadow DOM?
+    4. Is it an inline style?
+    5. What cascade layer is it in? (new)
+    6. What is the **selector specificity**?
+    7. How close is the scope root? (proposed)
+    8. Which comes last?

 - img: css-next/coins-exclusive.jpg
   alt: |
     Same coin sorter,